About Us

 Who We Are

-ArcticNet inc. is a Canadian non-profit organization founded in 2003.
-The central objective of ArcticNet is to contribute to the development and dissemination of the knowledge needed to formulate adaptation strategies and national policies to help Canadians face the impacts and opportunities of climate change in the Arctic.
-To achieve this goal, ArcticNet supports northern research, capacity building, adaptation, and policy development for the Canadian Arctic.
-ArcticNet’s unique approach bridges scientific expertise with Indigenous knowledge – putting all data on an equal footing.
+ArcticNet Inc., a Canadian non-profit organization founded in 2003, aims to advance knowledge that supports adaptation strategies and national policies addressing the impacts and opportunities of climate change in the Arctic.
+To achieve this, ArcticNet supports northern research, capacity building, and policy development.
+Its distinctive approach bridges scientific expertise with Indigenous knowledge, treating both as equally valuable sources of insight.

 Through these efforts, ArcticNet works toward its vision to inspire discovery and empower knowledge for a flourishing Arctic.